 When you put your privacy in the hands of online companies it’s going to boil down to: How much do you trust them?

 If you can turn http into https and it works, that means that the site has a security certificate.
 So why aren’t they using it?

 When you operate a site on the internet, you’re putting yourself in harm’s way.
 Hackers would love to compromise your site for their own purposes.
 I’ll look at common problems and what to do about them.

 https should be safe as long as the padlock icon indicates that the certificate is correct.
 That proves that you’re visiting the site that you believe you are.
 If you don’t see it, you should be concerned.

-It’s not only not possible to prevent email from being forwarded, it’s also not possible to prevent that forward from being modified, forged or defaced.
+It’s not only impossible to prevent email from being forwarded, you also can’t prevent that forward from being altered, forged or defaced.